 To visualize the error of each vertex graphically, select Strain Visualization under Mesh Material in the left menu.

 This app uses a compliant dynamic simulation method to solve for the geometry of an origami pattern at a given fold angle.
-The simulation sets up several types of constraints: distance constraints prevent the sheet from stretching or compressing, and angular constraints fold or flatten the sheet.
+The simulation sets up several types of constraints: distance constraints prevent the sheet from stretching or compressing, face constraints prevent the sheet from shearing, and angular constraints fold or flatten the sheet.
 Each of these constraints is weighted by a stiffness - the stiffer the constraint, the better it is enforced in the simulation.